 Electronic logbooks provide accurate records for vehicle operating data and driver activity – and over the long run can save trucking, transportation and service organizations time and money.

-An electronic logbook is a small computer tablet mounted in a truck cab.
+An ELD logbook is a small computer tablet mounted in a truck cab.
 Some devices have mobile capabilities and can be hand-carried by a driver.
 Other components can include data collection sensors attached to the motor vehicle to record such metrics as engine temperature, fuel consumption, vehicle motion, speed and other parameters.
 The recorded vehicle and driver data can be automatically transmitted to an office or stored for other uses, including timekeeping or review during a vehicle inspection.

 By US law, since 1937 over-the-road truckers have maintained written documentation of their hours of service (HOS), as a record of duty status (RODS).
 The authorities use this information to ensure that drivers do not exceed their maximum hours of service between rest periods.
 Studies prove that commercial driver fatigue resulting from too many hours behind the wheel is a leading cause of highway accidents.